 Two pain au lait bread buns each wrapped in a bag, a bit dry and hard with a sweet milky aftertaste.
 A hint of green beans salad with mayonnaise, two slices of smoked turkey, cheddar cheese, beef bacon and a cake.
 The guava juice was too sweet, the was bread too hard, the cheese and bacon were below average.

-The good: I liked the seats, they recline enough to enjoy a quick nap.
+I liked the seats, they recline enough to enjoy a quick nap.

-The bad: The plane is old with a broken sound system you don't want to hear...
+The plane is old with a broken sound system you don't want to hear...
 It was so unpleasantly freaky.

 On the way back, it was a different story.
 The staff lacked the minimal finesse.
 Rough and rude, they were in a hurry to finish service in minutes.
 I was pushed, a passenger next to me was laughed at because he thought he could choose his food... and had no choice but to eat the dry bread and unhealthy juice.